Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: Decided by the API implementation.
 - **Requirements/Conventions**:

-  - **Query**: Support for queries on these properties are OPTIONAL.
-    If supported, only a subset of filter operators MAY be supported.
   - These MUST be prefixed by a database-provider-specific prefix as defined in appendix `Database-Provider-Specific Namespace Prefixes`_.

 - **Examples**: A few examples of valid database-provided-specific property names follows: